guscrea/Nature_Sustainability_2024/README.md

 that, with a single call, calls each individual sub-script in the repository to run through all the code.

-Instead, each script, numbered 1 to 7, should must be run manually and sequentially to move from raw data to all of the final outputs included in Rea, Merten, and Rife (2024).

-> **Note:** One partial exception is the fourth script,
-> 04-reliabilityR.R, which can be skipped without consequence for script
-> 05. That is, one can run script 03 and skip straight to script 05
-> without consequence.
-Script 04 computes inter-coder reliability scores
-> and does not modify (e.g. filter or reshape) the data in any way that
-> would impact subsequent analysis.
+Instead, each script, numbered 1 to 7, must be run manually and sequentially to move from pre-processing the raw data all the way to the final outputs included in Rea, Merten, and Rife (2024). \> **Note:** One partial exception is the fourth script, 04-reliabilityR.R, which can be skipped without consequence for script 05.
+That is, one can run script 03 and skip straight to script 05 without consequence.
+Script 04 computes inter-coder reliability scores and does not modify (e.g. filter or reshape) the data in any way that would impact subsequent analysis.

-Once the raw data files are located in the proper directories, run each script in its entirety, sequentially omving from script 01 to 07, to reproduce all analyses and visualizations in Rea, Merten, and Rife (2024).
+Thus, once the source data files are located in the proper directories, run each script in its entirety, sequentially moving from script 01 to 07, to reproduce all analyses and visualizations in Rea, Merten, and Rife (2024).

 ## Output